UMN-Zero-EFargo-Developer/Prezi-0.2/README.md

 # Prezi 0.2

 Prezi 0.2 is the refactor based on the early version.
+Preview the page at <http://www.efargo.org/prezi-dev/>.

 ## Changes